 With early summer mosquitos gone, August is prime time to hit the lakes.
 Wallowa Lake in Joseph is an enchanting retreat any time of year, but during our hottest months, nothing beats a swim in its crystal-clear waters.
-Walton Lake is another gem, in Central Oregon’s Ochoco National Forest where you can also cast your fishing line for stocked rainbow trout and catfish.
+Walton Lake, in Central Oregon’s Ochoco National Forest, is another gem where you can also cast your fishing line for stocked rainbow trout and catfish.
 The glassy waters of Big Lake near Sisters are ideal for paddling.
 In the Tualatin Valley, take your paddleboard, kayak or huge floaty tube to Henry Hagg Lake, where the no-wake zone means you can truly chill out without worry.
-Don’t forget the life vests and sunscreen, and see our new summer lake guide for more inspiration!
+Don’t forget the life vests and sunscreen, and see our summer lake guide for more inspiration!

 Chase the ice

 Feel like you need to walk into a freezer to cool down?
 Try your friendly community ice rink.
 Portland’s Lloyd Center Ice Rink, Beaverton’s Winterhawks Skating Center, Sherwood Ice Arena and The RRRink in Medford offer learn-to-skate lessons for young and old.
 More frostiness?
 Indulge in ice cream on the Coast at one of your favorite spots.
 Just remember to eat it in a nice shady spot so it doesn’t make a big, gooey mess.